How to Contact Your Representative About LGBTQ+ Federal Protections

 What if I'm not LGBTQ+?

 Allies calling on behalf of LGBTQ+ family, friends, colleagues, or community members are a significant portion of constituent contacts on these issues.
-Your status as a constituent is what matters to a congressional office.
+Your status as a constituent is what matters.

 How do I find my representative's contact information?